sslash/Shredr/README.md

 ##TODOS:
-* Finish a battle (send battle request with duration. + finish more.)
+* Finish a battle
+    add battle durations and starttime for simple battles play simple battle
+    see through that advanced battles work now finish battles with winners.

 * Promotions
 * Searching
 * Social functions